 \section{Conclusion}

-In this paper, we proposed a novel pinning control strategy for BNs based on the NS information.
-Without using semi-tensor product of matrices directly, an algorithm was developed to produce a series of desired observed paths, and pinning nodes with different types were picked for those not satisfying the definition of observed paths.
-Subsequently, the sub-optimal control cost issue was converted into the minimum path cover for the vertices of wring graph.
-Once the pinning nodes have been identified, the state feedback was designed on them.
-Consequently, the time complexity was dramatically reduced from $O(2^{2n})$ to $O((n+p)2^{3\omega}+(n+p)^3)$, which is more applicable for large-dimensional networks.
-Finally, T-LGL survival network with 18 SVs and T-cell receptor kinetics with $37$ SVs and $3$ input variables were successfully dealt with.
+In this article, we have proposed a sensor design approach for large-scale BNs via pinning observability on the basis of the observability criteria in \cite{Margaliot2019TAC2727} and \cite{Margaliot2019IEEECSL210}.
+To this end, a novel pinning control strategy was developed for the observability of BNs.
+Based on the network structures, and without using ASSR framework, an algorithm was developed to produce a series of desired observed paths, and distinct types of pinned nodes were picked according to whether or not the corresponding vertices satisfy the definition of observed paths.
+Once pinned nodes have been picked, state feedback gain was designed for each of them.
+As a result, the extra sensors can be added as the state feedback control inputs in the pinning controller.
+The time complexity of our method was totally $O(n^2+n2^d)$, which is applicable for large-scale biological networks.
+Finally, the sensors design for D. melanogaster segmentation polarity gene network with $6$ state nodes and T-cell receptor kinetics with $37$ state nodes was successfully addressed.